06 Jun The Life-Changing Magic of Tidying Up

 Months ago I found this book on my mother’s bedside table, being a quite avid but picky reader I knew it must be good if she had chosen it.
 I put it on my wish list and then forgot about it.
 Recently I was drawn to purchase the book and after sitting in my bookcase untouched for another month I was finally drawn to pick it up.
 When I opened the pages I felt like Harry Potter touching his wand for the first time!
 White light seemed to rush out the top of the head and my whole body lit up with excitement.

 It is not an exaggeration to say that this book has changed my life.
 After all, as Marie Kondo states “The question of what you want to own is actually the question of how you want to live your life”

-For both of us this was a journey through the self, to push away all the debris that was clouding who we really were to get to the root of our being!
-I could not have been happier when Katie sent me at text describing her revelations and the importance of this purge of material goods.
+For both of us, this was a journey through the self, to push away all the debris that was clouding who we really were to get to the root of our being!
+I could not have been happier when Katie sent me a text describing her revelations and the importance of this purge of material goods.

 I don’t think I could have said it better myself!
 I think everyone can relate to Katie’s statement.
-For myself I have experience many emotions sense stripping away my own layers.
+For myself, I have experienced many emotions since stripping away my own layers.
 I no longer have all that junk distracting me from myself.
-Upon completing the process my boyfriend turned to me and asked “What will you do, now that their is nothing left to tidy?”
-Thats just the point, isn’t it?
-All thats left if me, myself, and my insecurities, my fears, and theres nothing left to do by face them.
+Upon completing the process my boyfriend turned to me and asked: “What will you do, now that there is nothing left to tidy?”
+That’s just the point, isn’t it?
+All that’s left is me, myself, and my insecurities, my fears, and there’s nothing left to do but face them.
 I can now see clearer and life seems much simpler.

 I now use the measuring stick I used to tidy as a measuring stick for my life.
 “Does this spark joy?”
 No?
 Goodbye!
 This may seem so simple, so obvious, but completely transformational.
-So I think the point of this blog is that I highly suggest this book to everyone and anyone.
+I highly suggest this book to everyone and anyone.
 We can all benefit from tidying away the attachments in our life.